mecid/mecid.github.io/_posts/2021-11-25-mastering-progressview-in-swiftui.md

 SwiftUI uses a circular activity indicator by default to display indefinite progress, but there is a way to show definite progress using a linear progress indicator.

-#### Finite progress
+#### Definite progress
-*ProgressView* provides us with a special initializer that allows us to display finite progress.
+*ProgressView* provides us with a special initializer that allows us to display definite progress.
 We might use it in the case where we expect the final result by some time.
 For example, we usually know the final size of the file while downloading it.
-This is the case where we have to show finite progress.
+This is the case where we have to show definite progress.
 Let's see how we can do that.

 ```swift
 struct ContentView: View {